IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### contentAnnotations
 A link from a Range to an AnnotationCollection that includes the Annotations of content resources for that Range.
+The value of `contentAnnotations` _MUST_ be a string containing the URI of the AnnotationCollection.
 Clients might use this to present content to the user from a different Canvas when interacting with the Range, or to jump to the next part of the Range within the same Canvas.

  * A Range _MAY_ have exactly one AnnotationCollection as its content.
  * Other resource types _MUST NOT_ have `contentAnnotations`.